-Students who have been accepted and have met all enrollment requirements of their intended program may postpone their matriculation for one semester or one year by making such a request in writing to the Director of Admissions.
+Students who have been admitted and have met all enrollment requirements of their intended program may postpone their matriculation for one semester or one year by making such a request in writing to the Director of Admissions.
 Permission to defer an applicant's admission is granted at the discretion of the Director of Admissions.
 Applicants whose admission is deferred are responsible for updating the Admissions Office of all pertinent changes (e.g. name, address, courses completed).
-The tuition deposit is retained by the Business Office unless the applicant chooses to withdraw and follows the refund policy.